I’m Mike

 Employability Skills Canvas Course

-Situation: KRESA's Career Connect Campus needed to equip 1,400 students with employment skills while maximizing the classroom time for using those skills.
+Situation: A school needed to equip 1,400 students with employability skills while maximizing classroom time spent using them.

 Task: Create an asynchronous Canvas course that teaches employability skills.
 The purpose is to allow classroom instructors to focus on applying these skills in their career field.
 The course should include input from local businesses and industry partners and provide 75 minutes of weekly engagement.

 Action: Designed and developed the Skills for Success Canvas course.
 Utilized Google Slides as the primary content delivery to allow changes to the content without editing the Canvas course.
-Developed a template resource for future content development to maintain style.
-Designed a universal Career Connect Skills for Success rubric with multiple stakeholder inputs to give context to student feedback on applying skills.
+Produced video resources from community business leaders to embed in the course.
+Designed a universal Career Connect Skills for Success template and rubric with multiple stakeholder inputs to give context to student feedback on applying skills.

 -